 So, first and foremost the state safety standards will be considered.
 Did the defendant(s) comply with state law in managing the pool, beach, lake, etc?
 The defendants may be held accountable for accidents if they don’t follow the set rules.

 When a person drowns, their family may be left with many questions.
 What happened?
 Who is responsible?
 How can we prevent this from happening again?
 A lawyer can help answer these questions and more.
 They can help determine if the drowning was accidental or if someone should be held liable.
 They can also help families understand their legal options and what they may be able to recover financially.

 We understand that suing someone for a drowning tragedy may be a challenging and stressful experience for all parties involved.
 However, it may make all the difference in the world if you had the help of a lawyer who has previously won these kinds of cases.
-The attorneys at Karns & Karns understand the complex legal issues surrounding drownings and can provide you with the guidance you need during this difficult time.
+The attorneys at Karns & Karns Personal Injury and Accident Attorneys understand the complex legal issues surrounding drownings and can provide you with the guidance you need during this difficult time.
 We have years of experience representing survivors and families of those who have drowned and are committed to helping you get the best possible outcome for your case.